6 Ways To Stop Dry Skin In Winter

 How does microneedling help my skin stay soft and hydrated?

-Dr. Pen Australia devices create "micro-channels" which allow for deeper penetration of serums and ingredients resulting in higher efficacy, meaning you get more out of your serums than usual.
+Dr. Pen devices create "micro-channels" which allow for deeper penetration of serums and ingredients resulting in higher efficacy, meaning you get more out of your serums than usual.
 This means softer, healthier skin.

 What serums should I use?